 Vasher found her practicing again.

 He hovered outside the window, lowered down from the roof via an Awakened rope which gripped him about the waist.
-He watched through as Vivenna repeatedly Awakened a strip of cloth, Commanding it to wiggle across the room, wrap around a cup, and bring it back without spilling.
+He watched as Vivenna repeatedly Awakened a strip of cloth, Commanding it to wiggle across the room, wrap around a cup, and bring that cup back without spilling.

 She’s learning so quickly, he thought.
-Had he picked up complex Commands that easily?
-The words themselves were easy to say, but giving the right mental impulse to the cloth was difficult.
-It was like learning to command a second body--you had to do it instinctively, without too much thought, in the heartbeat it took to Awaken and give the proper Command.
+Had he picked up complex Commands so easily?
+The words themselves were simple to say, but giving the right mental impulse to the was difficult.
+It was like learning to command a second body--you had to do it instinctively.

 Even as she watched, she got it wrong.
 The cloth wiggled across the room, but climbed into cup instead of wrapping around it.
 Then, it shook, making the cup fall over.
 Finally, it returned, leaving a soggy trail.